What is freewriting? It is a training technique for writers.

 Only in the end will you know what you are saying.” – Peter Elbow, Writing Without Teachers

-In essence, it is a writing exercise that frees you from any constraint.
-You just write.
+It is a simple writing exercise that frees you from any constraint.

 Training your writing muscles

 Athletes compete once or twice a month.
 But they train every day.